 Alcohol-based hand sanitizer

-Aloe vera gel for burns (first degree only)first-aid-kit
+Aloe vera gel for burns (first degree only)

 Antibiotic ointment